 Sculptor Gutzon Borglum begins work on Mount Rushmore National Memorial.
 He intends to carve the four presidents to their waists but dies in 1941 before the work is finished.

-The Pick-Sloan flood control act is passed, funding four dams on the Missouri River in South Dakota.
+The Pick-Sloan Flood Control Act is passed, funding four dams on the Missouri River in South Dakota.
 Today, the dams control flooding, harness the river's energy and provide recreational opportunities.
 Many anglers swear by the fishing available at the dams.

 The first blast takes place on the Crazy Horse Memorial mountain carving in the Black Hills.
 The memorial is a tribute to Native Americans.
-The family of sculptor Korczak Ziolkowski (1908–1982) continues the nonprofit project, the largest in-progress mountain carving in the world.
+Today the family of sculptor Korczak Ziolkowski (1908–1982) continues the nonprofit project, the largest in-progress mountain carving in the world.

 About 200 armed members of the American Indian Movement occupy Wounded Knee to protest policies towards Native Americans.

 The Peter Norbeck Scenic Byway is officially dedicated.
 Most of the byway features routes selected by visionary senator & governor Norbeck himself, even when engineers said it was impossible.
 Featuring granite tunnels, pigtail bridges and hairpin curves, the 70-mile byway offers stunning views of wildlife, Custer State Park, and Needles Highway.
 It's a must-do on any western South Dakota visit.
 Learn more here.

 The WWII Memorial on the Capitol grounds in Pierre is unveiled.
 It is the first of its kind in the nation.
 You can learn more about South Dakota's strong military history across the state.